Replacing -SNAPSHOT versions with their corresponding releases

 mvn versions:use-releases -Dincludes=org.codehaus.plexus:plexus-utils

-parameters follow the format groupId:artifactId:type:classifier
+The includes and excludes parameters follow the format groupId:artifactId:type:classifier.

 Use a comma separated separated list to specify multiple includes.
 Wildcards (*) can also be used to match